yusha-g/E-Learning-Courses-DB-and-API/README.md

 2. Run the following command to start the server:
    `npm run devStart`
 3. The server will start running, and you should see a message indicating that the server is listening on a specific port (e.g., 8000 in our case).
-   The application is now running, and you can access the API endpoints described above.
+   The application will now be running, and you can access the API endpoints described above.

 # 4. Demonstration
 [Download Demo .mp4](https://raw.githubusercontent.com/yusha-g/E-Learning-Courses-DB-and-API/master/assets/demo.mp4)